JohnStortaJr/basic-aws-wordpress/README.md

 <img src="Basic%20EC2%20Lab%20Network%20Diagram.png" alt="Basic EC2 Lab Network Diagram" width="400">

-This repository contains the files necessary to build out a (very) basic EC2 lab environment using Terraform.
+This repository contains the files necessary to build out a (very) basic WordPress lab environment using Terraform.

-This environment takes advantage of the default infrastructure you get with every AWS account and adds four internet-accessible EC2 instances that can be used for basic testing.
-It is meant to be your first step into the world of using AWS with Terraform.

-The default VPC, subnets, and internet gateway are automatically built when your AWS account is created.
-Each EC2 instance is built with public-facing IPv4 addresses so they can be accessed remotely from your personal IP (and ONLY your personal IP).

 This lab is only for basic testing purposes and should NOT be used for any sensitive content.

-## Resources used…
+## Resources included...
-- VPC (*AWS default*)
+- VPC
-- Subnets (*AWS default*)
+- Subnets
-- Internet Gateway (*AWS default*)
+- Internet Gateway
-- Route Tables (*AWS default*)
+- Route Tables
 - Security Group
 - Key Pair
 - EC2